-- (1) Reference is made to the Company's Management Proxy Circular dated June 4, 2015, under the section entitled "Election of Directors", for information on other occupations during the last five years.
+- (1) Reference is made to the Company's Management Proxy Circular dated June 2, 2016, under the section entitled "Election of Directors", for information on other occupations during the last five years.
 This information is incorporated herein by reference. - (2) The shares are held by Jolina Capital Inc., a holding company controlled by Mr. Emanuele (Lino) Saputo. - (3) Member of the Corporate Governance and Human Resources Committee.
-The Chairman of the Committee is Mr. Pierre Bourgie. - (4) Mr. Bouchard also serves on the Board of Directors of BMTC Group Inc., Transcontinental Inc. and Transforce Inc. - (5) Member of the Audit Committee.
-The Chairman of the Committee is Mr. Tony Meti. - (6) Lead Director. - (7) Mr. Anthony M. Fata was a director of Verona Foods Inc., an importer of specialty foods, until August 3, 2012.
+The Chairman of the Committee is Mr. Pierre Bourgie. - (4) Member of the Audit Committee.
+The Chairman of the Committee is Mr. Tony Meti. - (5) Lead Director. - (6) Mr. Anthony M. Fata was a director of Verona Foods Inc., an importer of specialty foods, until August 3, 2012.
 Verona Foods Inc. commenced proposal proceedings under the Bankruptcy and Insolvency Act (Canada) on October 3, 2012, by filing a notice of intent to make a proposal.
-On January 29, 2013, Verona Foods Inc. made a voluntary assignment into bankruptcy pursuant to the Bankruptcy and Insolvency Act (Canada). - (8) Mr. Lucien Bouchard and Mrs. Caterina Monticciolo have advised the Company that they do not intend to renew their mandates as directors.
-Reference is made to the Company's Management Proxy Circular dated June 4, 2015, for additional information regarding nominees to the Board of Directors of Saputo to be elected at the annual meeting of shareholders to be held on August 4, 2015.
+On January 29, 2013, Verona Foods Inc. made a voluntary assignment into bankruptcy pursuant to the Bankruptcy and Insolvency Act (Canada). - (7) Mr. Pierre Bourgie and Ms. Patricia Saputo have advised the Company that they do not intend to renew their mandates as directors.
+Reference is made to the Company's Management Proxy Circular dated June 2, 2016, for additional information regarding nominees to the Board of Directors of Saputo to be elected at the annual meeting of shareholders to be held on August 2, 2016.

-During the last five years, all of the above-listed directors have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except for Ms. Annette Verschuren, who was President of The Home Depot from 1996 to 2011.
+During the last five years, all of the above-listed directors have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except Ms. Annalisa King who was Senior Vice President and Chief Financial Officer of Best Buy Canada Ltd. from 2008 to 2016, Ms. Karen Kinsley who was President and Chief Executive Officer of the Canada Mortgage and Housing Corporation from 2003 to 2013 and Ms. Annette Verschuren who was President of The Home Depot Canada from 1996 to 2011.

-Information as to shares beneficially owned by each director, or over which each exercised control or directly, directly or indirectly, as of May 25, 2015, has been provided by the directors individually.
+Information as to shares beneficially owned by each director, or over which each exercised control or direction, directly or indirectly, as of May 24, 2016, has been provided by the directors individually.

-Additional information concerning the Common Shares and Deferred Share Units held by directors is included in the Company's Management Proxy Circular dated June 4, 2015, under the section entitled "Election of Directors".
+Additional information concerning the Common Shares and Deferred Share Units held by directors is included in the Company's Management Proxy Circular dated June 2, 2016, under the section entitled "Election of Directors".
 This information is incorporated herein by reference.